Skip to content

 Your cronjob will fail when your web server is down/unreachable, or it returns an HTTP status code other than 2xx (200 - 204).

 It will be disabled after a failure threshold.
-The default failure threshold is 10 consecutive failures.
-You can update it in the section Failures, retry, and repeat when adding/editing cronjobs.
+The default failure threshold is 20 consecutive failures in the free plan.
+Pro users can update it up to 100 in the section Failures, retry, and repeat when adding/editing cronjobs.

 You will receive a cron notification (via email, Slack, or webhook) when your cronjob was disabled because of failures.

-When your cronjob fails 3 consecutive times, we will back off linearly.
-For example, with a failure threshold of 10:
+When your cronjob fails half the failure threshold, we will back off linearly.
+For example, with a failure threshold of 20:

 The removed queued executions have no payload and are within: